Help us improve your experience.

 WAN Edge Insights

-The Properties pane for your selected WAN edge links to WAN Edge Insights.
+The Properties pane for your selected WAN Edge contains a link to the WAN Edge Insights page.
 Click WAN Edge Insights for the next level of information about your WAN edge device.

 With your time frame selected, WAN Edge Events displays a time line of the traffic through the WAN edge during your specified time, and also displays a list of events.